MeasureAuthoringTool/health-data-standards/resources/qdm_hqmf_r2.1_patterns/qdm_4.2/diagnosis.md

 Diagnosis ([QDM-103](http://jira.oncprojectracking.org/browse/QDM-103)\)
 ========================================================================

-**NOTE: This pattern should be considered DRAFT, as it is still awaiting confirmation for correctness.**

 The QDM User Group has proposed that the `Diagnosis, Active`, `Diagnosis, Inactive`, and `Diagnosis, Resolved` data types should be consolidated to a single `Diagnosis` data type with the following definition:

 > A *diagnosis* represents a practitioner’s identification of a patient’s disease, illness, injury, or condition.
 A practitioner determines the *diagnosis* by means of examination, diagnostic test results, patient history, and/or family history. *Diagnoses* are usually considered unfavorable, but may also represent neutral or favorable conditions that affect a patient’s plan of care (e.g., pregnancy).